obonaventure/cnp3/book/transport/tcp.rst

 .. index:: SYN cookies, Denial of Service

-.. sidebar:: Denial of Service attacks
+.. topic:: Denial of Service attacks

  When a TCP entity opens a TCP connection, it creates a Transmission Control Block (:term:`TCB`).
 The TCB contains all the state that is maintained by the TCP entity for each TCP connection.
 During connection establishment, the TCB contains the local IP address, the remote IP address, the local port number, the remote port number, the current local sequence number, the last sequence number received from the remote entity, ...
 Until the mid 1990s, TCP implementations had a limit on the number of TCP connections that could be in the `SYN RCVD` state at a given time.
 Many implementations set this limit to about 100 TCBs.
 This limit was considered sufficient even for heavily load http servers given the small delay between the reception of a `SYN` segment and the reception of the `ACK` segment that terminates the establishment of the TCP connection.
 When the limit of 100 TCBs in the `SYN Rcvd` state is reached, the TCP entity discard all received TCP `SYN` segments that do not correspond to an existing TCB.